ryanvolum/token-flow-in-browser/README.md

     - Help desk phone calls
     - Food ordering

 Speech enabled user interfaces have the interesting side-effect of text normalization.
 Speech recognition services will never misspell words.
 Further, most SR services allow the developer to define what format of response they want.
 With regard to numbers, for example, SR services generally allow developers to define whether they want numeric or lexical representation (12 vs 'twelve').
-When building speech enabled assistants we then need to ensuer that components downstream of speech expect the normalized speech recognition output.
+When building speech enabled assistants we then need to ensure that components downstream of speech expect the normalized speech recognition output.

 ## Entity Extraction